By Feli Chic'Cuisine

 3 tsp dried basil

-2. Melt butter in a skillet.
-Add cornstarch, stirring constantly with a whisk until blended.
+2. In a skillet, over medium heat, melt the butter.
+Add cornstarch, stirring constantly until blended.
 Add the mascarpone cheese.
 Stir slowly while you add the dry white wine.
 When the cheese and wine are blended thoroughly, add the dried basil.
 Mix well.
 Set aside.

-4. Meanwhile, In a bowl mix the ricotta, 1 tablespoon of orange zest and cucumber.
+4. Meanwhile, In a bowl mix the ricotta, 1 tablespoon of orange zest and cucumber finely chopped.
 Add in the mix of onion-tomatoes.

 5. Sprinkle fillets with pepper.
 Spoon ricotta mixture on fillets; roll up and fasten with a toothpick.